Stan370/stan370.github.io/source/_posts/Curse.md

 ---
 From a young age, many of us are told: “If you work hard and prove yourself, you will be rewarded.”

-We are steeped in the gospel of meritocracy from childhood.
+We are steeped in the gospel of **meritocracy** from childhood.
 Study diligently, excel academically, collect the accolades – the path to a successful future, we are assured, is paved with quantifiable effort and talent.
-As students aiming for demanding fields like Computer Engineering, this ethos becomes an intense reality.
+As students aiming for demanding fields like Computer Engineering, this **ethos** becomes an intense reality.
 School morphs into an arena for performance, knowledge a means to an end measured in grades and rankings, and the ultimate prize: admission into prestigious institutions.

 I bought into this promise wholeheartedly.
 I learned the rules, played the game, and poured years into mastering the metrics.
 And by the system's own standards, I succeeded.
 Multiple Master's offers in Computer Engineering from international universities felt like the culmination, the hard-earned validation.

+## The Twist

-However, Life doesn’t always go according to plan.
-I didn’t plan to take a gap year, but I see it comming.
-Somewhere in this journey, I started questioning something deeper — not just why it’s hard to get a job in tech right now, but why it feels so personal.
+However, life doesn’t always go as expected.
+That’s it.

+I didn’t plan to take a **gap year**, but I saw it coming.

+Somewhere in this journey, I started questioning something deeper — not just *why it’s hard to get a job in tech right now*, but *why it feels so personal*.

  This reflection led me to confront a much bigger issue: the curse of meritocracy.
-In a true meritocracy, these things should translate into opportunities, right?
+ In a *true* meritocracy, these things should translate into opportunities, right?

+- Get good grades
+- Win competitions
-Get good grades.
-Win competitions.
-Find a job. etc.
+- Find a job
 So when job offers don’t come in — or only come in under unfair terms — we’re left confused, maybe even ashamed.
 “Did I not work hard enough?” becomes an internal voice of blame.